chistopher/girgs/notes.md

     let l be level of cells

     if(touching A,B or A=B)
-        // sample all type 1 occurances with this cell pair sample edges for weightlayers i,j with (wi*wj/W) somehow determines l as target layer else // not touching
+        // sample all type 1 occurrences with this cell pair sample edges for weightlayers i,j with (wi*wj/W) somehow determines l as target level // is i+j = l right ??? -> see "we sample all point-pairs" proof else // not touching
-        // sample all type 2 occurances with this cell pair
+        // sample all type 2 occurrences with this cell pair
-        // the type 2 occurance can come from any pair of lower layers i,j
+        // the type 2 occurrences can come from any pair of lower levels i,j>=l
         // assert(parent must be touching) to be sure we are type II pair; otherwise we would not have done this recursive call for all weightlayer pairs i,j>=l
             sample edges between V_i^A and V_j^B